 Yungchen Lhamo was born and raised in Lhasa, Tibet.
-Her name translates to “Goddess of Melody and Song" was given to her by a holy man at birth.
-She crossed the Himalayan mountain to Dharamshala, India to continue her Buddhist spiritual practice.
-Later Yungchen moved to Australia, where she began to sing prayers of meditation that inspired her to create Tibetan Prayer CD which won the Australian Recording Industry Award (ARIA) for best world album in 1995.
+Her name, which translates to “Goddess of Melody and Song," was given to her by a holy man at birth.
+She crossed the Himalayan Mountains to Dharamshala, India, in order to continue her Buddhist spiritual practice.
+Yungchen later moved to Australia, where she began to sing prayers of meditation that inspired her to create her first CD, Tibetan Prayer, which won the Australian Recording Industry Award (ARIA) for best world album in 1995.

-Subsequently, Yungchen began performing throughout world and had the privilege of being signed by Mr. Peter Gabriel to his recording company Real World Records, releasing my next CD Tibet, Tibet in 1996.
+Yungchen began performing throughout world and had the privilege of being signed by Mr. Peter Gabriel to his recording company, Real World Records.
+She released her second CD Tibet, Tibet in 1996.

-During this period, Yungchen was honored to have the opportunity to sing at Carnegie Hall on two occasions with such musical greats as Philip Glass, Michael Stipe, Natalie Merchant and many others.
-Yungchen also performed at the renowned Lilith Fair festival with such female artists as Natalie Merchant, Sarah McLachlan, Sheryl Crow and Jewel among others.
+During this period, Yungchen was honored to have the opportunity to sing at Carnegie Hall on two occasions with musical greats such as Philip Glass, Michael Stipe, Natalie Merchant, and many others.
+Yungchen also performed at the 1997 Lilith Fair festival with Natalie Merchant, Sarah McLachlan, Sheryl Crow, and Jewel.
 Around this time, she was invited by Laurie Anderson to perform at the Royal Albert Hall in London, sharing the stage with Sir Paul McCartney, Annie Lennox, Lou Reed, Salman Rushdie and Robert Wilson.

 In 2004, Yungchen established the Yungchen Lhamo Charitable Foundation, which is dedicated to improving the welfare of all human beings in need, regardless of borders.
 Through direct action, the Foundation inspires, improves and empowers the lives of Tibetan women, children, the mentally ill, disabled and homeless.
 All who are in grave need of love, compassion and material resources.